xtdb/xtdb/docs/implementation.md

 #### Order by, Offset and Limit

-CRUX supports `:order-by`, which is a vector of index/direction (`:asc` or `:desc`) pairs, `:offset` and `:limit`.
+Crux supports `:order-by`, which is a vector of index/direction (`:asc` or `:desc`) pairs, `:offset` and `:limit`.
 Sorting is performed on the final result and on the Clojure values, with the ability to spill over to disk.
 If order by is provided, the result is